Click here to return to Home Page

 An early Itinerant Photographer in Worthing

 William Barrett (1829-1863) was an itinerant photographer who arrived in Worthing around 1860.
-A native of Bradford, Yorkshire, Barrett had worked as a photographer in York, Durham and Worcester before reaching Sussex around 1858.
+A native of Bradford, Yorkshire, William Barrett had worked as a photographer in York, Durham and Worcester before reaching Sussex around 1858.
 He stayed in Chichester for a number of months before moving on to Worthing, where his daughter Julia was born on 5th May,1860.
-William Barrett remained in Worthing for less than a year, but when he died of an "aneurism of the heart" in February 1863, an obituary noted that he was "well-known" as a 'photographist" in Worthing.
-William Barrett settled in Bognor in 1861 and died there on 2nd February 1863.
+William Barrett remained in Worthing for less than a year, but when he died of an "aneurism of the heart" in February 1863, an obituary noted that he was "well-known" as a "photographist" in Worthing, so he might have made regular trips to the neighbouring seaside resort after he and his family had settled in Bognor in 1861.
+William Barrett died in Bognor on 2nd February 1863 when he was in his early thirties.

 The Age of the Carte-de-visite Portrait